Raz Reid: Professional career

 In 1972, his final year at Miami, he made he decision to delay his graduation and turned professional.

 Reid made the semifinals at the 1973 International Indoor Tennis Championships, a USLTA Indoor Circuit tournament in Jackson, Mississippi.
 In the quarterfinals he defeated Clark Graebner.
 He also competed on the World Championship Tennis circuit.
 At a WCT tournament in Hempstead in 1974, Reid beat former French Open finalist Željko Franulović.
 He won two doubles titles in his career, both in the 1974 season, the first was a USLTA Indoor tournament in Jackson with Fred McNair and the second a Grand Prix event in Adelaide with Allan Stone.

 His best Grand Slam singles performances were third round appearances at the 1974 US Open and 1975 Australian Open.
 He was eliminated at the Australian Open by Jimmy Connors, but won a set and was the only player to do so until Connors was beaten in the final by John Newcombe.
 He made the mixed doubles quarter-finals at the 1977 Wimbledon Championships with wife Kerry Reid and also finished runner-up in the All England Plate after a first-round elimination in the singles draw.

 Personal life

 Reid married Australian tennis player and Boston Lobsters teammate Kerry Melville in Greenville on April 27, 1975.
 He retired from professional tennis in 1977 to become Kerry's coach.
 After they both retired, Reid was the head tennis professional at Long Cove on Hilton Head Island for eight years.
-They have two daughters together.
+They have two daughters.

 A keen fisherman, Reid holds world records in fly rod fishing and now works in the industry.